pencer-io/pencer-io.github.io/_posts/2021-04-14-ctf-thm-wreath.md

 There's a good room [here](https://tryhackme.com/room/webfundamentals) if you need to brush up on the fundamentals of how the web works.
 It covers DNS and it's role as a fundamental service of the network.

-To be able to resolve that url to an IP we need to add it to our hosts file:
+To be able to resolve that URL to an IP we need to add it to our hosts file:

 ```text
 ┌──(root💀kali)-[~/thm/wreath]